-It was incorporated in March 1997 and is a non-profit organisation with deductible gift recipient status.
+The Foundation was incorporated in March 1997 and is a non-profit organisation with deductible gift recipient status.
 The charter of the Foundation, is to promote the health and wellbeing of north Queenslanders.
 The Foundation was named after Dr Edward Koch.

 Dr Edward Koch was a pioneer of tropical medicine in Australia.
 As the medical director of the Cairns Hospital in the late 1880s, Dr Koch established effective local medical services and strong humanitarian ethics in the fledgling township.